paolomaccallini-hub/CompareME/README.md

 <img src="Comparisons/Jaccard/JPEG/Lupus%20erythematosus_Jaccard.jpeg" width="600"/>
 <p align="left">
   <em> Figure 4.
 Pairwise comparisons between Lupus and all the other diseases in Table 1.
-On the y-axis -LOG(p), while on the y-axis, the distance obtained by normalisation between 0 and 1 of the Jaccard Index.
+On the y-axis -LOG(p), while on the y-axis, the Jaccard Index.
 The dashed line indicates the cut-off for significance, after Bonferroni correction (2*0.05/(28*28-28) </em>
 </p>

+### ORA correlation

 The pipeline produces the following outputs: